Babolat Pure Strike vs Head Radical MP

 Power and Control

-The PS and RMP are both Low-Medium powered rackets with a focus on control rather than power.
+Both frames are both low-medium powered rackets with a focus on control rather than power.

 Player Level